Skip to main content

 Overview

-Next Design allows you to define the structure of your feature model in the form of a tree diagram and define constraints between features.
+Next Design allows you to define the structure of a feature model in a tree diagram format and define constraints between features.

-The steps for defining a feature model are described below in the following order:
+The following describes the steps to define a feature model in the following order:

 • Start product line development